Mirko Bunjevčević: Career

 In summer 2009 he returned again to the Serbian SuperLiga, this time joining Belgrade-based FK Čukarički, however, he will stay only half a season, as he will join during the winter break Azerbaijani side Olimpik Baku.
 The club was just entering into a new era, and it had just had their first ever European participation where they lost against, coincidentally, a Serbian side, FK Vojvodina.
 Soon after Bunjevčević joined them, the club was renamed for sponsorship reasons into AZAL PFC.
 During the 2009–10 season AZAL finished 7th in the league, however at beginning of the season a new coach Nazim Suleymanov was appointed and he started a revolution in the club, to which Bunjevčević much contributed in archiving the 4th place at the end of the 2010–11 Azerbaijan Premier League, as he was a starter in 31 of 32 league matches that season.
-That result led them to the qualifiers for the 2011–12 UEFA Europa League, however their European campaign ended up in disappointment as they lost in the first qualifying round against Belorussian side FC Minsk (1–1; 1–2).
+That result led them to the qualifiers for the 2011–12 UEFA Europa League, however their European campaign ended up in disappointment as they lost in the first qualifying round against Belarusian side FC Minsk (1–1; 1–2).
 As the spirit was high, before the matches had been played coach Suleymanov had promised to resign if the team ended defeated, and as the fortune was not on his side, he kept the promise and so he did.
 In the following winter break Mirko Bunjevčević also left.
 During the period he spent with AZAL the club had reached twice the semi-finals of the Azerbaijan Cup.

 Bunjevčević returned to Serbia during the winter break of the 2011–12 season, and he joined a historical side FK Zemun.
 They had been going through a major crisis as they had been relegated the summer before to the Serbian League Belgrade, one of four Serbian third level leagues.